Joshh90/Data_visualization_project-USA-Census-Demographic-Data/README.md

 transportation, income, poverty.

 #### Story telling with the data
 I used the dataset to tell a story.
-The story display all the visualization.
+The story display all the visualizations.
+We can click all the individual visualizations in the Story visuals.
+Which will give us opportunity to see all the aggregated visualization in one page.
 ![Dataset Screenshot](https://github.com/Joshh90/Data-visualization-project-USA-Census-Demographic-Data/blob/main/Story%20telling%20with%20the%20data%20screenshot.jpg)

 [Link to Story telling with the dataset](https://public.tableau.com/app/profile/joshua.adelakun/viz/USCensusDemographicDataProject_17348489952100/Storytellingwiththedata?publish=yes)